Pesticides in the United States: Regulation

 The Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) was first passed in 1947, giving the United States Department of Agriculture responsibility for regulating pesticides.
 In 1972, FIFRA underwent a major revision and transferred responsibility of pesticide regulation to the Environmental Protection Agency and shifted emphasis to protection of the environment and public health.

 Issues

 Pesticides were found to pollute every stream and more than 90% of wells sampled in a 2007 study by the US Geological Survey.
 Pesticide residues have also been found in rain and groundwater.

 United States agricultural workers experience 10,000 cases or more of physician-diagnosed pesticide poisoning annually.

 The National Academy of Sciences estimates that between 4,000 and 20,000 cases of cancer are caused per year by the allowed amounts of pesticide residues in food.

-In California, counties with a majority Latinx population use 906% more pesticides (at 2,373 pounds per square mile and 22 pounds per person) than counties in which the Latinx population is fewer than 24% (at 262 pounds per square mile and 2.4 pounds per person).
+In California, counties with a majority Latino population use 906% more pesticides (at 2,373 pounds per square mile and 22 pounds per person) than counties in which the Latino population is fewer than 24% (at 262 pounds per square mile and 2.4 pounds per person).